numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 classes.
 Making these instances themselves classes, while possible, adds an additional complexity that users need to understand.
+It would also mean that scalars must have storage information (such as byteorder) which is generally unnecessary and currently is not used.
 Second, while the simple NumPy scalars such as ``float64`` may be such instances, it should be possible to create datatypes for Python objects without enforcing NumPy as a dependency.
-However
-Python objects that do not depend on NumPy cannot be instances of a NumPy DType.
+However, Python objects that do not depend on NumPy cannot be instances of a NumPy DType.
 Third, there is a mismatch between the methods and attributes which are useful for scalars and datatypes.
-For instance ``to_float()`` makes sense for a scalar but not for a datatype, and byte order is currently only defined for a datatype.
+For instance ``to_float()`` makes sense for a scalar but not for a datatype and ``newbyteorder`` is not useful on a scalar (or has a different meaning).

 Overall, it seem rather than reducing the complexity, i.e. by merging the two distinct type hierarchies, making scalars instances of DTypes would